 - Doing work experience.

 Take a note of the types of tasks that are involved in doing this job.
 Then consider how much time is spent on each task and the types of people you would interact with.
 Also think about how the work environment and conditions might suit you.

-Some professional occupations require specific certification in addition to any formal qualifications, e.g. chartered accountant or clinical psychologist.
+Some professional occupations require specific certification in addition to any formal qualifications, for example chartered accountants or clinical psychologists.
 Lots of entry-level jobs also require industry certificates.
-This includes Responsible Service of Alcohol (RSA) for hospitality work or an Occupational Health and Safety White Card for construction.
+This includes Responsible Service of Alcohol (RSA) for hospitality work or an Occupational Health and Safety (OH&S) White Card for construction.
 You should also find out if employers have preferred training units or education providers.
 This will ensure that any training you do will be relevant to the job.

 Different employers often want different things when recruiting.
 Take retail for instance.
 The service you would provide to clients as a checkout operator will be different to the service you'd provide in a premium luggage store.
 Consider whether you are a flexible person who can adapt to different employer needs.